How to Run a Multi-Vendor Store: 6 Aspects of Multi Marketplace Management

 There are a few different types of commission fees multi vendor stores charge:

-- Global commission: This is applicable on all products, say a 10% commission rate on all products.
-Marketplaces like Freelancer.com uses this type of commission model and charge a 10% flat rate on all services hired through their platform.
+- Global commission: This is applicable on all products say a 10% commission rate on all products.
+Marketplaces like Freelancer.com use this commission model and charge a 10% flat rate on all services hired through their platform.

-- Category commission: This is a common model used by big stores like Amazon where they charge a different commission based on the category of products.
+- Category commission: commonly used by big stores like Amazon where they charge different commissions based on the product category.
 For example, Amazon charges 15% rate on DVDs while 8% on consumer electronics.

 - Seller commission: This pricing model is also popular as it helps to offer incentives to sellers.
-The seller commission model allows the store to offer tiered commission rates, based on how loyal and how popular the vendor is on the store. for example, Envato charges a flat rate of 55% to non-exclusive authors who sell elsewhere as well while a range of 12.5% – 37.5% to exclusive authors who sell only on ThemeForest.
+It allows the store to offer tiered commission rates, based on the loyalty and popularity of the vendor.
+For example, Envato charges a flat rate of 55% to non-exclusive authors who sell elsewhere too.
+But they charge a range of 12.5% – 37.5% to exclusive authors who sell only on ThemeForest.
 An exclusive author starting out on Envato is being charged 37.5% commission.
 The fee drops to 36.5% when they reach sales of $3,750 and finally to 12.5% when they reach sales of $75,000.

 - Product Commission: With this model, the store manager can choose to earn higher revenues in commission from a popular product.